KirraKotsenburg/ECE_5960_Final_Project/README.md

 # ECE_5960_Final_Project
-4-bit Elliptic Curve Hardware Implementation
-Kirra Kotesnburg and Kadon Stimpson
+4-bit Elliptic Curve Hardware Implementation by Kirra Kotesnburg and Kadon Stimpson

 This project uses both Singular code and verilog for implementing 4-bit ECC and El Gamal encipherment.